jacksonh/manos/docs/tutorial/page-1.md

 Building and Running Manos Apps
 -------------------------------

 To test out your application first you'll need to build it.
-You can build our app using the gmcs compiler.
+You can build the app with the manos build command.

-    gmcs -target:library -pkg:manos -out:Shorty.dll Shorty.cs StaticContentModule.cs

-Note that we are using the gmcs -pkg option.
-This will add a reference for Manos.dll.
+    manos -build

 To run this app all we'll use the manos -server command.
 This command loads the local compiled manos app and sets up hosting for it.